peterhurford/peterhurford.github.io/_posts/2014-05-06-interview-with-boris-yakubchik.markdown

 Some people have committed a great deal of their lives to trying to best make the world a better place.
 I’m trying to sit down with some of these people and learn more about their thoughts and motivations.

 Today, I sit down with Boris Yakubchik.
-He's the co-President of Giving What We Can: Rutgers and has been involved in the effective altruist movement for a long time, regularly giving away 50% of his income to the Against Malaria Foundation.
+He's the co-President of Giving What We Can: Rutgers and has been involved in the effective altruist movement for a long time, regularly giving away 50% of his income to the Against Malaria Foundation.<!-- more -->

 <center><img src="images/posts/interview-with-boris-yakubchik/boris.jpg" alt="Boris Yakubchik" title="Boris Yakubchik"></center>